kenmorte/portfolio/README.md

 - Implement compact navigation bar for shorter-width windows
 - Implement active navigation bar items for when currently scrolled into a section
 - Add a "down" arrow in the header section to scroll down to "About Me" section
+- Add touch events for navbar buttons to properly highlight when on "touchstart" and unhighlight on "touchend"